-To improve water utilisation, the Company not only uses water-saving appliances and equipment, but also develops its water-saving potential.
+To improve water utilisation, the Companies not only use water-saving appliances and equipment, but also develops its water-saving potential.
 Steam is recycled through condensation and reused as the heat source for preheating raw water in the production of injection water.
 The condensed water is reused in the circulating pool, greatly reduces the freshwater needed for supplementing the circulating pool.
 Strengthen water-saving technological transformation: A concentrated water recycling device was installed in the water generation system.
-Large infusion bottles are now washed with clean air instead of water, which have considerably reduces water consumption.
-Optimise equipment combination to reduce water consumption: changing the traditional way of isolated, small-batch production by production lines, the Company has concentrated multiple production lines for production in much larger quantities.
-Besides, the Company has greatly reduced the number of errors and materials pollution during production and improved the yield.
-It has reduced the area of clean areas to reduce the energy consumption of air conditioning systems.
-It has also lowered the number of times for cleaning preparation tanks and the water volume used for single-time washing, thus cutting the consumption of injected water.
-The Company utilises advanced equipment to reduce water consumption.
-Purified water production adopts the RO + EDI and RO + RO purified water preparation system in replacement of the RO + mixed ion exchange resin (mixed bed) purified water preparation system.
-Additionally, the Company has improved its comprehensive water utilisation rate and is no longer require the use of acid and alkali to avoid the pollution of water by the use of acid and alkali for the regeneration of resin, thereby reducing sewage discharge.
-The Company has established four sets of water circulation systems for sterilisation, cold water, cooling water and air compressor cooling, which are capable of recycling circulating water, greatly reducing one-off water consumption.
+Large infusion bottles are now washed with clean air instead of water, which have considerably reduced water consumption.
+Optimise equipment combination to reduce water consumption: changing the traditional way of isolated, small-batch production by production lines, the Companies have concentrated multiple production lines for production in much larger quantities.
+The Companies have established four sets of water circulation systems for sterilisation, cold water, cooling water and air compressor cooling, which are capable of recycling circulating water, greatly reducing one-off water consumption.

-The Company uses various energy-saving machines and equipment, including:
+The Companies use various energy-saving machines and equipment, including: